HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

   sql_file="doctype.sql",
 ) }}

 90% of all mobile pages use it—as the mobile data set is largest, this chapter will usually work with that data.
-Next?
-XHTML 1.0 Transitional (3.9%, [down from 4.6% in 2021](../2021/markup#doctypes)).
-Next?
-None (2.7%, up from 2.5% last year).
+Next most popular is XHTML 1.0 Transitional (3.9%, [down from 4.6% in 2021](../2021/markup#doctypes)).
+After that it's no doctype being set at all at 2.7%, up from 2.5% last year.

 ### Compression